 Item #QM3 - $6

-Black metal serpentine style hands measure the dial diameter, the minute hand would be close to half this size.
-For use on Hermle quartz movements. $7. per pair
+Black metal serpentine style hands for a 6 inch time track.
+This means the minute hand will be 3 inches from the center of the mounting hole to the end.
+For use on Hermle quartz movements only. $7. per pair

 Hermle spade hands for quartz movements.
 These are for a 3 inch dial or 8" dial.